-When thinking of the historic Vikings, the mind instantly conjures up the image of Beowulf, horned helmets, and more to the extreme, the Vikings' raping and pillaging.
-This does not define them, however, even though they were guilty of the latter in some cases.
-It is important to note that the Viking history was written down by their enemies, since the Vikings themselves did not record their own history in books.
+When thinking of historic Vikings, the mind instantly conjures up images of Beowulf, horned helmets, large ships, and, more to the extreme, Vikings' raping and pillaging.
+These aspects do not define them, though they were guilty of the latter in some cases.
+It's important to note that Viking history was written down by the Vikings' enemies, since they themselves did not record their history in books.

-Even if the Viking name is well known today, few people know the real history of the warriors.
+Though the Viking name is well known today, few people know the real history of the warriors.
 To set the record straight, there are some excellent museums in Scandinavia where you can find out everything there is to know about this lost period.

 Viking Ship Museum in Oslo

 Oslo's Viking Ship Museum forms part of the University Museum of Culture under the University of Oslo.
 It features various activities and events.
-The museum itself is situated at the Bygdøy peninsula approximately 10 minutes outside Oslo city center.
+The museum itself is situated at the Bygdøy peninsula approximately 10 minutes outside Oslo's city center.

-Admission is NOK 50 for adults, Nok 25 for children over the age of 7, and free for children under the age of 7.
+The museum is open Monday to Sunday from 9:00 am to 6:00 pm.
+Admission is Nok 50 for adults, Nok 25 for children over the age of 7, and free for children under the age of 7.
 To get there, you can take bus number 30 to Bygdøy, departing every 15 minutes from the Oslo train station.

 Lofotr Viking Museum in Borg

-One of the 15 chiefdoms settled here in 500 AD.
-Excavations brought up the remains of the largest Viking building ever to be found elsewhere in Europe.
+The Lofotr Viking Museum in Borg, Norway, is the place to be if you want a more in-depth experience of how Vikings lived.
+One of the 15 chiefdoms settled in Lofotr in 500 AD.
+Excavations brought up the remains of the largest Viking building ever to be found in Europe.
 The building has been masterfully reconstructed.

 Birka Museum in Stockholm

-Located on the Bjorko Island in Sweden's capital Stockholm, you can learn more about the people who lived here.
+The Birka Museum in Stockholm, Sweden, on the other hand, is more an archaeological site than a museum.
+Located on the Bjorko Island in Sweden's capital Stockholm, you can learn all about the people who lived on the island hundreds of years ago.
 Most importantly, Birka emphasizes archeology as a science, establishing what it can and cannot tell us about history.